dockserver/dockserver/wiki/docs/install/install.md

 ---

-After deployment of Traefik & Authelia you can install any apps
+After deployment of Traefik & Authelia you have to install [mount](https://dockserver.io/apps/system/mount.html), then you can install any app.

 1. Open the dockserver Interface again
 2. Type 2
 3. Type 1
-and now you can see all the apps section
+now you can see all the apps sections.